 2. Conclusion of the engagement.
 The engagement will become effective when the proposal or engagement letter signed by ATLAS and the party that issues an assignment (“Client”) has been received by ATLAS or alternatively at the moment ATLAS has started the performance of activities for Client at the (oral) request of Client.
 The proposal or engagement letter is based on the information supplied to ATLAS by Client at the time of the same.
 The parties are free to demonstrate that the engagement has been concluded in a different manner.
 Client alone shall bear the responsibility for determining the scope of the engagement.

 3. Services.
 It is understood and agreed that ATLAS’s services may include advice and recommendations; but all decisions in connection with the implementation of such advice and recommendations shall be the responsibility of, and made by, Client.
+ATLAS’s advice and recommendations are based on our best judgment regarding the relevant Aruba tax legislation.
+However, Aruba tax legislation is not always clear, and differences in interpretation might arise.
+Furthermore, Aruba tax legislation is subject to amendment from time to time, which might change the tax implications described in ATLAS’s advice and recommendations.
+ATLAS is not required to update its advice and recommendations if amendments occur.
 In the event of a claim by a third party relating to services under the proposal or engagement letter to which these terms and conditions are attached, Client will indemnify ATLAS and its partners and personnel from all such claims, liabilities, cost and expenses, except to the extent determined to have resulted from the intentional or deliberate misconduct of ATLAS personnel.
 ATLAS determines in which manner and by what person the engagement is carried out, and shall not, at any time, be required to commit any act or omission that is in contravention of, or incompatible with, laws and regulations.

 4. Time Limits.
 Time limits within which the operations must be completed can only be regarded as a fatal deadline if this has expressly been stipulated or if this follows from the nature of the engagement.
 To the extent that these general terms and conditions do not determine otherwise, claims and other authorities of Client – on any account whatsoever – vis-à-vis ATLAS shall in any case expire one year after the moment when Client became or could within reason have become familiar with the existence of said rights and authorities.